-Our Mission and Vision are based on the founding aims of the Foundation, then the Memorial Fund.
-Though these statements have changed over time, the goal remains the same, to provide alumni and undergraduate men an avenue to support our great Fraternity.
+Our Mission and Vision are to provide alumni and undergraduate men an avenue to support our great Fraternity.

 Grow gifts and investments to support the Fraternity’s educational and development programs.